 After a scheduled meeting at one of the government offices in Moscow, he decided to eschew the taxi and walk back to the hotel.
 It was over 3 hours later that he got in from the cold of a November day.
 But it was not as cold as that time in Berlin that he walked for at least two hours in -10°F. weather to go past the Brandenburg Gate on his way to Checkpoint Charlie.
 The Berlin Wall was still intact at that time and he hoped to absorb as much existential essence of history as he could of the Cold War ambiance.

 Following the trails in the forests of the Northwest Frontier Provinces in Pakistan was not hiking for pleasure.
 The miles of foot trails were part of the framework that defined their forestry project areas.
 Although there were plenty of camel caravans in the rugged mountains to the south, there were few beasts of burden in the Northwest.
-Luggage and supplies were loaded into hard-edged trunks and strapped onto the backs of porters with ropes.
+Luggage and supplies were loaded unto hard-edged trunks and strapped onto the backs of porters with ropes.
 The system seemed primitive--and it was--but modern outdoor gear had not yet been developed.
 Even bedding, known locally as bisters, was sometimes carried on peoples’ backs because we didn’t always know where we would be sleeping at the end of the workday.

 One memorable walk from the airport to his destination with his suitcase in hand was in Viet Nam.
 It was at least three miles from the terminal building at Cam Ranh Bay to his anticipated bunking at the PA & E field office behind some large sand dunes.
 It was daylight and the sun was shining, but it was not hot.
 Since there were no taxis or company transports at the terminal, walking was a practical solution.
 A Navy lieutenant picked him up in a jeep just before he turned off the main road.
-More details about that episode can be found in that chronicle entitled “Holiday at Cam Ranh.”
+More details about that episode can be found in the chronicle entitled “Holiday at Cam Ranh.”

 About 3 hours wandering around Athens, Greece was par for a voluntary stroll when there was no agenda, except to eventually end up at the Acropolis.
 Under those circumstances of essentially being a sightseer in pleasant weather, the Footloose Forester stopped more than once for a beer or a snack at a street vendor’s kiosk.
 The point was, he got to see the sights but without a taxi meter clicking away or anybody urging him to move along.